deukryeol-yoon/graphlets-over-time/README.md

 * result : Three categorized results: (1) graph-analysis (2) node-analysis (3) edge-analysis.
 The code for visualization and prediction is also provided (implemented in Python).

 ## Datasets
-The preprocessed datasets and the centralites of nodes in [here](https://www.dropbox.com/sh/8vkizmq2mzknav4/AACGR-ZOWHJ4JkLqWWMeZSIGa?dl=0) used in the paper.
-Please download the datasets from the links, and put the files under the "./data" folder so that the hierarchy would be like,
+The preprocessed datasets and the centralites of nodes used in the paper can be provided in [here](https://www.dropbox.com/sh/8vkizmq2mzknav4/AACGR-ZOWHJ4JkLqWWMeZSIGa?dl=0)r.
+Please download the datasets from the links, and put the files under the "./data" folder so that the hierarchy would be like, for example,
 ```
 data
+  |__centrality
+      |__askubuntu-degree.csv
+      |__askubuntu-between.csv
+      |__...
   |__askubuntu.out
   |__askubuntu-random.out
   |__ ...